spinal-cord-7t/coil-qc-code/README.md

 cd coil-qc-code
 ~~~

-Install Python dependencies (ensure that the virtual environment is created, see pre-requesites section above)
+Install Python dependencies for the dowloaded version (ensure that the virtual environment is created, see pre-requesites section above)
 ~~~
-pip install -r requirements.txt
+pip install -r requirements-freeze.txt
 ~~~

+**Note:** If you downloaded a non-release version of this repository, or if the command above doesn't work for you, run `pip install -r requirements.txt` to download the latest releases of the dependencies.

 Run the notebooks
 ~~~